teaguestockwell/levels-v3-react/path_to_ctf/plan_of_action.md

 #### Vision
 Make aircraft cargo loading / weight and balance extensible for mission needs
 #### Strategy
 While methods exist for loadmasters, they are not maintainable, require extensive training to implement and are not suited for all aircraft or use cases.
-Atlas's strategy is to deliver an extensible platform for weight and balance / cargo loading.
+Levels's strategy is to deliver an extensible platform for weight and balance / cargo loading.
 #### Summary
 Calculating %MAC for the most basic config takes a qualified maintenance technician an average of 12 minutes per attempt, and 1.5 attempts for the correct answer.
 When we encounter a math problem in our day to day lives we use a calculator to solve it.
 Our goal is to create an app that serves as a weight and balance calculator for the C-17 loadmaster, and maintainer that is maintainable and extensible to other aircraft.
 ### Goals and Metrics